mirkin/pi-word-clock/docs/new_pi_setup.md

 Navigating
-gg start, G end, lineNumber then G go to line crtl b page up ctry f page down w move in words W move in WORDS b B
+gg start, G end, lineNumber then G go to line
+G201 go to line 201
+crtl b page up ctry f page down w move in words W move in WORDS b B
 0 start of line $ end of line
+A append at end of line
 ^ first non whitespace char useful for coding
+I same as above but switch to insert mode
 `` previous cursor position
 '' previous line
+f{char} [find] (move cursor to next occurance of char on that line ; will repeat the last search and , will repeat in reverse)
+;,
+t [to] - same as above but one char to the left
+3fb find 3rd b on line from cursor
+F and T do the same but backwards

+Insert Normal Mode
+ctrl-o - from insert mode to normal mode for one command and then it switches back so you don't have to.
+So you can be editing and if you want to have the line in the middle of the screen (zz) you don't have to press escape zz i you just do ctrl-o zz and continue.

+Insert Mode
+ctrl-h backspace
+ctrl-w delete back word
+ctrl-u delete back to start of line

 Search
 /phrase